Comedy "Identity Thief" back on top of North American box office

 TORONTO A body found near the Manitoba border was that of a Ghanaian woman who died of possible hypothermia trying to walk into Canada, U.S. police said on Tuesday.

-LOS ANGELES Comedy "Identity Thief" snatched the weekend box office title in the United States and Canada during its third weekend in theaters, narrowly beating new action movie "Snitch" as Hollywood focused on Sunday evening's Academy Awards ceremony.
+LOS ANGELES The comedy "Identity Thief" snatched back the weekend box office title in the United States and Canada, narrowly beating the new action movie "Snitch."

-"Identity Thief" starring Melissa McCarthy grabbed $14 million in ticket sales from Friday through Sunday, according to studio estimates compiled by Reuters.
+"Identity Thief," which stars Melissa McCarthy, grabbed $14 million in ticket sales from Friday through Sunday, according to studio estimates compiled by Reuters.

-"Snitch" featuring Dwayne Johnson finished close behind with $13 million.
-The animated offering "Escape From Planet Earth" took in $11 million to finish third in its second week in theaters.
+"Snitch," which features Dwayne Johnson as a father trying to clear his wrongly accused son, finished close behind with $13 million.
+The animated offering, "Escape From Planet Earth," took in $11 million to finish third in its second week in theaters.

-The win was the second for "Identity Thief," which led the charts when it debuted February 8 and finished in second place a week ago.
-The adult comedy features McCarthy as a woman who steals the identity of a hapless man played by Jason Bateman.
+The win was the second for "Identity Thief," which led the charts when it debuted on February 8 and finished in second place a week ago.

-"Identity Thief" has collected $93.7 million at North American (U.S. and Canadian) theaters to date.

-Moviegoing was typically slow for an Oscars weekend.
-Total sales for all films ran slightly over $1.4 billion, a 6.6 percent drop from the same weekend last year, according to box office tracker Hollywood.com.

-The film cost $3.5 million to make and was produced by "Paranormal Activity" producer Jason Blum.
-The Weinstein Company distributed the movie.

-Last weekend's leader, "A Good Day to Die Hard," dropped to fifth place.
-The fifth movie in the Bruce Willis action franchise took in $10 million this weekend.

 "Identity Thief" was released by Universal Pictures, a unit of Comcast Corp.
 "Snitch" was distributed by Summit Entertainment, a unit of Lions Gate Entertainment.
-The Weinstein Company distributed "Escape From Planet Earth" and "Dark Skies."
-"A Good Day to Die Hard" was released by News Corp's 20th Century Fox studio.
+The Weinstein Company distributed "Escape From Planet Earth."

 TORONTO A body found near the Manitoba border was that of a Ghanaian woman who died of possible hypothermia trying to walk into Canada, U.S. police said on Tuesday.